Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Analytics-HTB.md

 ![Alt Text](/assets/images/HTB/Analytics/Analitics5.png)

-## Privilege escalation - Root.
+## Privilege escalation - Root

-Something that i usually do when i get to a new system is to check the *enviroment variables* some times we can find useful information in there.
+Something that I usually do when I get to a new system is to check the environment variables; sometimes we can find useful information there.

 ```bash
 env